 Submit Your Work

 The Martin Luther King, Jr. Day Writing Awards invites poetry and prose submissions from all high school and college students in western Pennsylvania and all Carnegie Mellon campuses through our online Submittable page.
 (Students must be currently enrolled at the time of submission.)
-The deadline for entries to the 2020 competition is Sunday, November 24, 2019.

 We seek personal narratives dealing with individual experiences of difference and discrimination or personal reflections on Dr. King’s legacy that rely on concrete detail.
 Past prize winners have addressed a wide range of related topics, such as racism; ethnic and cultural prejudice; assimilation and identity; gender/sexual orientation; religious persecution; gender bias; sexual assault; cognitive, developmental, intellectual, mental, physical, and sensory differences; and stereotyping of all kinds.
 We encourage you to review the submission tips and the examples of prizewinning work for inspiration.